ISE® North America 2016

 Digital expansion is reshaping organizational security and risk management.
 Mobile, cloud computing, social networking and the Internet of Things are just some of the factors driving this business transformation.
 A 2016 survey sponsored by Unisys Corporation found that 72% of executives surveyed show a strong commitment to adopting a digital business model, with the cloud as the key enabler.
 However, only 15% of respondents indicated that their organizations currently have the “extremely flexible/nimble” attributes required to implement a digital model that enables them to capitalize fully on future business opportunities.
 Gartner predicts that by 2020, 60% of digital businesses will suffer major service failures due to the inability of security teams to manage digital risk.
 Organizations must now address cybersecurity and risks in technologies and assets they no longer own or directly control.
 As more companies make the move to bigger digital business efforts, digital ethics, analytics, and people focus will become as important as technical controls.

-Director, Security and IT Governance
+Director, Global Security and Risk Management

 Securing What You Share: Improving Your Third Party Security > Summary